spatie/laravel-settings/README.md

 Some properties in your settings class can be confidential, like API keys, for example.
 It is possible to encrypt some of your properties, so it won't be possible to read them when your repository data was compromised.

-Adding encryption to properties of your settings class can be done as such.
-By adding the `encrypted` static method to your settings class and list all the properties that should be encrypted:
+Adding encryption to properties can be done by adding the `encrypted` static method to your settings class and list all the properties that should be encrypted:

 ```php
 class GeneralSettings extends Settings